16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 6. Water Bottle

 A purposely designed travel bottle will save you money by no longer needing to buy water, won’t leak in your bag and will be easy to clean.
-Having water on demand will save you embarrassment if you’re hit by one of those coughing fits (particularly bad in the post-covid days…you feel like some kind of plague bearer!) or to help swallow some Advil to knock out that headache.
+Having water on demand will save you embarrassment if you’re hit by one of those coughing fits or to help swallow some Advil to knock out that headache.

 • Size: Water bottles come in all shapes and sizes but for commuters, we don’t need a lot of water and a smaller bottle will be more easily carriable.